CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 IOP requires operators to use pagination when they pull resources requesting IOP.
 If the operator does not use pagination arguments in its request, IOP will force it answering with the first **X** items and a Link to the second page if any.

-Finally, IOP for each module has its own max size limit per page (20 Locations, 1000 Tokens, …).
-These limits can change with IOP evolutions, the operator implementation might be flexible regarding these limits.
+Finally, for each module, IOP has its own max size limit per page (20 Locations, 1000 Tokens, …).
+These limits can change with IOP evolutions, the operator implementation must be flexible regarding these limits.

 ### IOP HTTP headers